SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/user-experiences-overview.md

 ## Content Discovery in Microsoft 365

 You can control how your content appears in the Microsoft 365 experience.
-The default behavior is SharePoint Embedded app content will be hidden everywhere in Microsoft 365 environment including office.com, oneDrive.com, the Copilot experience or other Microsoft intelligent file discovery features.
+The default behavior is SharePoint Embedded app content will be hidden everywhere in Microsoft 365 environment including office.com, oneDrive.com, Recommeneded or other Microsoft intelligent file discovery features.

 If you want to opt into the Microsoft 365 experience, during container type creation, you can change the default settings using cmdlet [Set-SPOContainerTypeConfiguration](../admin-exp/developer-admin/dev-admin.md#container-type-configuration-properties) as per this example:
 ```powershell